koentjeappel/PACGlobal-lib/docs/networks.md

 # Networks
-PACGlobal provides support for the main PACGlobal network as well as for `testnet3`, the current test blockchain.
+Pacglobal provides support for the main Dash network as well as for `testnet3`, the current test blockchain.
 We encourage the use of `Networks.livenet` and `Networks.testnet` as constants.
 Note that the library sometimes may check for equality against this object.
 Please avoid creating a deep copy of this object.

 The `Network` namespace has a function, `get(...)` that returns an instance of a `Network` or `undefined`.
-The only argument to this function is some kind of identifier of the network: either its name, a reference to a Network object, or a number used as a magic constant to identify the network (for example, the value `0x4c` that gives PACGlobal addresses the distinctive `'X'` at its beginning on livenet, is a `0x8c` for testnet).
+The only argument to this function is some kind of identifier of the network: either its name, a reference to a Network object, or a number used as a magic constant to identify the network (for example, the value `0x4c` that gives Dash addresses the distinctive `'X'` at its beginning on livenet, is a `0x8c` for testnet).

 ## Regtest

 The regtest network is useful for development as it's possible to programmatically and instantly generate blocks for testing.
 It's currently supported as a variation of testnet.
-Here is an example of how to use regtest with the PACGlobal Library:
+Here is an example of how to use regtest with the Pacglobal Library:

 ```js
 // Standard testnet